PluieElectrique/fimfic-comment-tweaks/README.md

 ## Thanks

-The comment collapsing, forward hiding, and callback grouping behavior is based off of [4chan X](https://www.4chan-x.net/).
+Comment collapsing, forward hiding, callback grouping, and other features were inspired by [4chan X](https://www.4chan-x.net/).

 ## Legal